 One major benefit is the sealant conforms to different shapes much better than a compression gasket.
-Formed-in place seals are typically captured inside the joint and may not be visible.
+Formed-in-place seals are typically captured inside the joint and may not be visible.

-Sometimes you can see where excess sealant has been squeezed out between the parts as a caulk-like extrusion.
+Sometimes you can see where the excess sealant has been squeezed out between the parts as a caulk-like extrusion.
 The type of sealant uses urethane and silicone materials, which simply convert the seal from a liquid to a solid, forming a rubber gasket.

 How to find a damaged formed-in place seal